Binary Encoding/Decoding Resync Loopback Test (With Baseboard Blocks)

 To test this model:

-The target computer must have two COM ports.
+The target computer must have two legacy serial ports.

-Connect COM1 to COM2 with a null modem cable.
+Connect legacy serial port 1 to legacy serial port 2 with a null modem cable.

-This example is configured to use baseboard serial ports (COM1 and COM2).
-You can also use COM3 and COM4 by changing the board setup in the Baseboard blocks.
+This example is configured to use baseboard serial ports (legacy serial port 1 and legacy serial port 2).
+You can also use legacy serial port 3 and legacy serial port 4 by changing the board setup in the Baseboard blocks.
 Other serial blocks could be used in place of the Baseboard blocks.
-For instance, a single Quatech® 4-port block could be used whereby you send on port 1 and receive on port 2.